-Terrain Minerals Ltd (ASX: TMX) ("Terrain" or "the Company") is pleased to announce the results of the recently completed drilling campaign across the Monet Prospect of the Rembrandt Project in Western Australia.
-A total of five aircore (AC) drill holes for 214m and thirty reverse circulation (RC) drill holes for 1,104m were completed.
-The drilling was to determine the extent, continuity and tenor of mineralisation at Monet Prospect.
+Terrain Minerals Ltd (ASX: TMX) ("Terrain" or "the Company") is pleased to announce further high grade results through additional sampling from recent drilling at Monet Prospect of the Rembrandt Project in Western Australia.
+An additional 63 samples were taken from the recently completed reverse circulation (RC) drilling.
+The high grade results have enhanced the continuity of gold mineralisation along strike.